zextras/tech-doc/source/_includes/_usage/calendar.rst

 the mouse on the desired date and time on the calendar.
 The only difference is in the start (and end) date and time: by using the button, they are set to the current date and time, by clicking the calendar they are taken from the clicked date and time.

 Attendees, whose presence is either mandatory or optional, can be added by writing their e-mail address.
-In case the invitation was not sent or if something went wrong, the event will show up in the calendar, but marked wit ha red icon.
+In case the invitation was not sent or if something went wrong, the event will show up in the calendar, but marked with a red icon.
+The attendee can propose a new time.
+In this case, new e-mail will be generated and sent to the other participant to inform them of the change.

 Additionally, :ref:`mail-tags` can be added to any calendar event.